 This is an interesting question.
 Is it all just about smashing targets?
 Not really.

 Say you have a 5-star rating system, and people are mostly rating you around 4/5 for good Service, but a few people are rating you a 1.
 Yes, it's bringing your average down - but you can easily bring it back up!

 Don't be happy that your average is around 4.5.
 Look at the reviews that are bringing the score down as well.
 That's where the interesting stuff is, and where there's changes to address!

-Monitor your averages as a KPI, but do occasionally drill into the outliers.
+Monitor your averages as a incident management KPI, but do occasionally drill into the outliers.
 Especially when it comes to things like user experience.